How Long Do Late Payments Stay On Your Credit Report?

 4. Make on-time payments going forward

 Do your best to make all your payments on time in the future.
-It can be easier to keep your credit score in good shape with timely payments than to try to improve it after you’ve made several late payments.
+It can be easier to keep your credit score in good shape with timely payments than to try to improve your credit score after you’ve made several late payments.

 How to avoid making late payments